 - Promote mobility through walking or use of wheeled mobility

-An appointment for an evaluation will be made and instructions will be given to prepare you for your initial visit.
+Once an appointment for a physical therapy evaluation is made you will be given instructions on how to prepare you for your initial visit.
 Our staff will also help you navigate the insurance and billing process and answer any questions you may have regarding the evaluation and treatment plan for your child.

 ***Academy of Pediatric Physical Therapy